Art-A-Hack/art-a-hack.github.io/app/_posts/2015-05-06-announcing-2015-results.markdown

 ---
 We are pleased to announce the selected participants for the 2015 edition of Art-A-Hack.
 The participants come from extremely diverse backgrounds with a wealth of complementary talents, ideas and skill sets in both art and technology.

-Besides partnering with The Volumetric Society and ThoughtWorks, the Metropolitan Museum of Art Media Lab is our newest partner in our endeavor "to come together to make something new."
+Besides partnering with The Volumetric Society and Thoughtworks, the Metropolitan Museum of Art Media Lab is our newest partner in our endeavor "to come together to make something new."

 <!--excerpt-ends-->